neuronsimulator/nrn/modelspec/programmatic/mechanisms/mech.rst

         threshold voltage in the positive direction. n contains the count and time contains the time of last crossing.

-        If a Vector is attached to the apc, then it is resized to 0 when the INITIAL block is called and the times of threshold crossing are appended to the Vector. apc.record() will stop recording into the vector.
+        If a :class:`Vector` is attached to the apc, then it is resized to 0 when the INITIAL block is called and the times of threshold crossing are appended to the Vector. apc.record() will stop recording into the vector.
         The apc is not notified if the vector is freed but this can be fixed if